gerhynes/docker-notes/README.md

 First, you specify which parent image to use, using `FROM`.

-The which files you want to copy into the image and where to copy them to.
+Then which files you want to copy into the image and where to copy them to.
 Usually, you won't copy into the root directory to avoid clashing with other files.

 You can specify a working directory for the image.

-Next, specify what dependencies you want to install.
-You can specify what commands are run when the image is made using `RUN`.
+Next, specify which dependencies you want to install.
+You can specify which commands are run when the image is made using `RUN`.

-You also need a command to run the application in the container using `CMD`  and an array of strings in double quotes.
+You also need a command to run the application in the container.
+You do this using `CMD`  and an array of strings in double quotes.

 To communicate with the app, you also need to expose a port on the container using `EXPOSE`.
 This is used to set up port mapping.